 The world’s demand for paper products is ever-increasing, putting a strain on natural resources and contributing to deforestation.
-Furthermore, as the need for sustainable alternatives becomes more urgent, the use of hemp as a source of paper offers numerous environmental benefits.
-Moreover, we will examine the history of hemp paper, its production process and the ecological advantages of embracing hemp as a viable alternative to traditional wood pulp-based paper.
+As the need for sustainable alternatives becomes more urgent, the use of hemp as a source of paper offers numerous environmental benefits.
+We will examine the history of hemp paper, its production process and the ecological advantages of embracing hemp as a viable alternative to traditional wood pulp-based paper.

 Decline in Popularity